Are you a Canadian resident or citizen and wondering who needs a US bank account?

 - The annual fees are a little high.

 BMO Harris US makes opening a U.S bank account for Canadian residents effortless.
-You can complete the entire account opening process over the phone, which is an upside if you don’t have the time to go to various banks.
+You can complete the entire account opening process over the phone, which is an upside if you don’t have the time to go to physically to a branch.

 Note that you don’t need to open a Canadian account to open a BMO Harris bank account.
 Although BMO Harris and BMO partnered a few years back to offer cross-border banking solutions, they are still two separate bank entities.